 November 27th – Research

-On a budget, a bought my first set of professional pencils!
+On a budget, I bought my first set of professional pencils!
 They were the Derwent drawing pencils set of 24 for £45.50.
 Really nice range of colours for drawing fur.

-I then bought so actual quality paper, no note pad rubbish.
+I then bought some actual quality paper, no notepad rubbish.
 I splashed out on Daler Rowney cartridge paper, A3 gummed pad a3 for £14.80.
 I figured if I bought a large size I could always cut it down to smaller sizes.
 No need to buy every size of paper right?